ujr/csutils/doc/Notes.md

 dotnet clean    # clean the output of a project
 ```

-For further capabilities of the CLI, refer to the .NET Core Guide.
+For further capabilities of the CLI, refer to documentation.

 ## History